Application-relevant changes 2025:

 .

-This change allows to implement functions such as multiple IPs per interface, multiple gateways, VLANs and more in the medium term.
+This change allows to implement functions such as multiple IPs per interface, multiple gateways, VLANs, and more in the medium term.
 It also increases the stability of the system when the IP is changed using Linux® tools.

 The network configuration is now handled by the networkd